binkybear/kernel_samsung_manta/README.md

 ##Additionally compiled into the kernel:
  - All Controller Area Network (CAN) bus subsystem support.
- - All NFS client and server support and CIFS support network.
+ - All NFS client and server support and CIFS support.